 Shawn and Amy Sullivan are the founders of Mission 823 and have been involved in church and various church ministries since they were both young children.
 They actually met in church, in Orlando, Florida where Amy was born and raised and where Shawn was stationed with the U. S. Navy.
 They married in 1985 and moved immediately to Pearl Harbor, Hawaii and then to Sasebo, Japan while Shawn was serving in the submarine force.
 After being honorably discharged from the Navy, they moved back home to Orlando and Shawn worked for Lockheed in the Space Shuttle program at the Kennedy Space Center.
 It was during this time, after many years of prayer, that God began to open doors for Shawn to work in vocational ministry.
 He accepted a staff position as the Children's Pastor at his home church in Orlando and while on staff there, he went on a mission trip to Ukraine with a group from the church.
 That was the beginnning of God's leading him and his family down the path of missionary service and ministry overeas.
 After finishing his education at Arlington Baptist College in Texas, he and Amy were endorsed for missionary service through the World Baptist Fellowship Mission Agency.

-After eight years of fruitful service as church planters in Ukraine, the family moved back to the States to work with Mission Quest International, to recruit new missionaries.
+After six years of fruitful service as church planters in Ukraine, the family moved back to the States to work with Mission Quest International, to recruit new missionaries.
 In January of 2009, Shawn was approached by Manna Worldwide, a long-time partner in Ukraine, to expand their mutual outreach in Eastern Europe.
 The Sullivans joined the Manna team in order to pursue opportunities to strengthen their work in Ukraine and expand their ministry to the east and to the Russian speaking people of the former Soviet Union.

 Their passion to rescue more at-risk children and to strengthen and diversify their ministry led to the creation of Mission 823 in early 2018.
 Their vision is to relieve the suffering of vulnerable children and allow them to experience the beauty, sanctity, safety and love of family.
 They are dedicated to defending, rescuing and restoring at-risk children and their communities around the world.